What do I need to know before I travel?

 Yellow Fever Vaccine

-Yellow fever is a virus that is transmitted by infected mosquitoes.
+Yellow fever is a dangerous disease caused by a virus that is transmitted by infected mosquitoes.
 Avoiding mosquito bites is a very important part of protecting yourself from yellow fever.
 See the yellow fever page for further information.

 The vaccine can be recommended for two reasons:

-• To protect you from being infected when you travel to a country where yellow fever virus occurs.
+• It protects you for life as an individual from being infected when you travel to a country where yellow fever virus is present.
 See the individual country pages for specific information for your destination.

-Proof of vaccination is most often required for travellers journeying from countries with yellow fever to countries where transmission could occur (and sometimes for travellers transiting through such countries).
+Proof of vaccination is most often required for travellers journeying from countries where yellow fever is present to countries where transmission could occur (including sometimes where travellers are transiting through airports in such countries).

 Yellow Fever Pre-vaccination Checklist